ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 is used to store the Docker images used for the Elastic Container Service (ECS).

 The Terraform code used to provision the ECR repository can be found in the [`create-ecr`](../deploy/create-ecr)

+> [!CAUTION]
+> If you are a developer, make sure to change the name of the S3 bucket used in the Terraform code to the name used
+> above under [`create-ecr`](#create-ecr)!
+If not, you will get an error as the bucket already exists.

 #### `main-infrastructure`